Featured Capabilities

 Biazzi Stream Restoration and Wetland Creation at Naval Support Facility

-This coastal resilience project presented the opportunity to accomplish the full cycle of services to support an ecological restoration project from concept to design, permitting to construction, and finally through to delivery.
-This successful project restored 250 linear feet of stream channel and created two small seasonal pools that are providing water quality and wildlife habitat benefits.rose during this project, the team discovered degraded underwater foundation blocks that threatened the entire structure of the naval base’s waterway.
-Versar’s project engineer developed a sound solution that provided strong support for the pier and breakwater while respecting environmental concerns.
+presented the opportunity to accomplish the full cycle of services to support an ecological restoration project from concept to design, permitting to construction, and finally through to delivery.
+This successful project restored 250 linear feet of stream channel and created two small seasonal pools that are providing water quality and wildlife habitat benefits.
+As rose during this project, the team discovered degraded underwater foundation blocks that threatened the entire structure of the naval base’s waterway.
+Versar's project engineer developed a sound solution that provided strong support for the pier and breakwater while respecting ecological concerns..

 Project Details